earthdaily/bids2023-hackathon/sentinel2-modelling/README.md

 # Notebooks - Sentinel 2 Modelling
 Note that for faster training of deep learning models you should use a machine with a GPU.
 Both [Google Colab](https://research.google.com/colaboratory/) and [lightning.ai](https://lightning.ai/) provide limited access to free GPUs which will be sufficient to run the notebooks below.

+## Environment Setup
+Refer to the README.md in the base level of this repository for environment setup instructions.

 ## Training and Prediction Using the EuroSAT Dataset

 ### train-eurosat.ipynb